Calculating Project Based Consulting Fees

 Then, ask for corrections or risks people see.

-EVERY TIME I have done this exercise with groups someone catches something missed in the first round.
+EVERY TIME I have done this exercise with groups, someone caught something missed in the first round.
 It might be a government body that needs to be informed before starting work, a missing team that should be brought in, a timing conflict that causes a deliverable delay,…

 As an independent consultant who is not an omniscient Oden you can’t see everything that is missing.
 The more eyes you get on the whiteboard the better the project plan and Statement of Work will be.